-However, while genetic and protein markers may identify enhanced CVD risk (and would allow for targeted prevention) further confirmation is required before widespread clinical use is indicated.
+However, while genetic and protein markers may identify enhanced CVD risk (and would allow for targeted prevention) further confirmation is required before widespread clinical use is appropriate.

 What is known is that CVD occurs more commonly in families with a positive family history of the condition.
 This means that your risk of CVD is increased if any of your immediate relatives, such as siblings, parents, or children, have or had heart disease, a heart attack, or stroke, especially before age 50.

 Research clearly demonstrates that family history of CVD is an independent predictor of disease.
-One study looking at CVD in families in Utah found that while only 14% of families had a strong positive family history of coronary heart disease (CHD), these same people accounted for 72% of all CHD events (such as heart attack and coronary bypass surgery).
+One study looking at CVD in families in Utah found that while only 14% of families had a strong positive family history of coronary artery disease (CAD), these same people accounted for 72% of all CAD events, such as heart attack and coronary bypass surgery.

 And, while only 11% of families had a positive family history of stroke, 86% of all early strokes occurred in these families.
 Since major cardiovascular risks (such as smoking and excessive alcohol consumption) may be less prevalent in Utah than in other states, these results may not apply throughout the country.

-Nonetheless, because family members share not just the same positive family history, but also other modifiable risk factors as well, family history can help doctors capture the underlying complexities of both genetic and environmental (behavioral) influences leading to the appearance of disease.
+Nonetheless, because family members share not only the same positive family history, but also other modifiable risk factors, family history can help doctors capture the underlying complexities of both genetic and environmental influences leading to the appearance of disease.

 Perhaps most important, people at risk for CVD because of their genetic makeup can benefit from modifying their behavior.
-For instance, quitting smoking is projected to decrease CHD to a greater extent in men with a positive family history of CHD compared to men without a positive family history.
+For instance, quitting smoking is projected to decrease CAD to a greater extent in men with a positive family history of CAD compared to men without a positive family history.

-Family history is thus an important tool used by doctors to evaluate risk of CVD.
+Thus, family history is an important tool used by doctors to evaluate the risk of CVD.